 I wanted to do something but I wouldn’t dare get in their way.
 Rob pinned Matt down after a while.
 Matt flailed and spat at Rob, clawing at his arms.
 Rob held him by the collar and was about to go in for the big punch when Uncle Mike finally intervened, prying him off of Matt.
 I felt so useless, but the look my uncle shot me as he pulled Rob to his feet told me I was doing just exactly the right thing by being still and quiet.

-My uncle let him go and pulled Matt up by his shirt with one hand, blood pouring out of his nose, down his chin and along his neck.
+My uncle let him go and pulled Matt up by his shirt with one hand, blood pouring out of his nose.
 He took big, gaping breaths.

 My uncle surveyed us all, even my aunt, and shook his head.
 “You all make me sick.
-Yesterday was a normal God damned day and now you’re all acting crazy!
-I don’t want to know if what Matt says is true, and if there is something up here that shouldn’t be up, I don’t ever want to find out about it.
+Yesterday was a normal goddamned day and now you’re all acting crazy!
+I don’t want to know if what Matt is saying is true, and if there is something up here that shouldn’t be up, I don’t ever want to find out about it.
 And I want it to stop!”

 That was all he said.
 He let go of Matt with a quick shove, brushed himself off and adjusted his shirt, and went back inside.
 I looked over to my aunt.
-Normally she had a bland face and sort of stayed in the background, but today she stared so coldly into my eyes that it was obvious she had already known.
+Normally she had a bland expression, but today she stared so coldly into my eyes that it was obvious that she knew.
 How could we have not known that she knew?
-I put my hand to my head.
+I put my hands up to my head.